Discover what to do in case of trouble with checking in online for your ferry trip, not receiving your e-ticket or boarding pass and more.

 If you have already made your reservation and you are not sure whether you are traveling with a company that supports e-tickets, you can simply check the “Boarding process” section in your booking confirmation email.
 If the company with which you made your reservation supports e-tickets, you will see the “Check in online” link that redirects you to the ferry company’s online check-in page.
 If the company does not support e-tickets, there will be a “Ticket collection points” link with the addresses of the local travel agencies from which you will have to collect your ticket in order to board the ferry.

-Ferry companies, just like airline companies, have set a timeframe within which passengers can check in online.
-For most ferry companies in Greece, online check-in is available 48 hours before departure.
+Ferry companies, similar to airline operations, have set a timeframe for passengers to check in online.
+On average, most ferry companies facilitate online check-in approximately 2 days before the scheduled departure.

 If you are traveling with Baleària, you should bear in mind that you won’t be able to go through the online check-in process if you are entitled to a discount.
 This is because you need to present proof of eligibility for the discount at the ticket office, which is usually located at the port of departure.
 If you are not able to check in online, there is no need to worry, as there is a terminal with a check-in desk at all ports.